The Frenemies of Language Learning: False Friends

 This is also true of the Spanish ‘nervioso’, except that the word is usually used to describe someone who is unable to stay still, whether for excitement or stress; i.e. their nerves are easily excited.
 ‘Excitable’ would in some cases be a better translation, though English really doesn’t have a good word for it.

-But it’s important to watch out for how language tries to trip you up!
+But it’s important to watch out for instances where false friends try to trip you up!
+Interested in learning about some other common English mistakes?

 What other false friends do you find difficult to remember?
 Tell us in the comments!